 The great horned owl eats a varied diet depending on its location.
 However, small mammals make up most of these owls’ food sources.
 They hunt for mice, rats, ground squirrels, and rabbits during winter.
 These fierce predators will often prey on other birds, including smaller owls.
 You can expect to see great horned owls feasting on geese, hawks, and ducks, especially in the northern region of the Americas.
 While these owls rarely eat fish and amphibians, some may take advantage of the abundant and ready supply if nesting near water sources.
 Insects and reptiles complete this bird’s well-balanced diet.
 It is not uncommon for great horned owls to dine on snakes and scorpions.

 A Complete List of Foods Great Horned Owls Eat

-A list of the most common foods great horned owls eat:
+Below are the most common foods great horned owls enjoy:

 - Snowshoe hares